 - OCBC Bank, as lead and coordinating counsel in connection with its acquisition of the Asian private banking business of ING for US$1.463 billion (now known as Bank of Singapore).
 This transaction was named one of the Asian-Counsel Deals of the Year 2009.

 - Ascendas US Fund Management Pte.
 Ltd., as Manager of the seller, Ascendas US REIT (wholly-owned by CapitaLand Limited), in its US$937.6 million divestment of a portfolio of 28 freehold business park properties located across 3 top ten ranked tech-cities (San Diego, Raleigh and Portland) in the US to the purchaser, Ascendas Real Estate Investment Trust (Singapore’s first and largest business space and industrial REIT).
-This deal is nominated for the “M&A Deal of the Year (Midsize)” at the upcoming ALB SE Asia Law Awards 2020.
+This deal has been nominated for the “M&A Deal of the Year (Midsize)” at the ALB SE Asia Law Awards 2020.

 - Viva Industrial Trust Management Pte.
 Ltd. and Viva Asset Management Pte.
 Ltd. on the S$937 million merger of ESR-REIT and Viva Industrial Trust by way of a trust scheme of arrangement, the first merger of 2 listed S-REITs by way of a trust scheme of arrangement.
 This deal won the “Best Singapore Deal” at FinanceAsia Achievement Awards 2018.

 - OUE Hospitality REIT Management Pte.
 Ltd. (Manager of OUE Hospitality Real Estate Investment Trust) and OUE Hospitality Trust Management Pte.
-Ltd. (Trustee-Manager of OUE Hospitality Business Trust) on the proposed merger of OUE Commercial Real Estate Investment Trust and OUE Hospitality Trust by way of a trust scheme of arrangement in compliance with the Singapore Code on Take-overs and Mergers, which at the time was the largest merger between 2 real estate investment trusts/stapled trusts in Singapore.
-This deal is nominated for the “Equity Market Deal of the Year (Premium)” at the upcoming ALB SE Asia Law Awards 2020.
+Ltd. (Trustee-Manager of OUE Hospitality Business Trust) on the merger of OUE Commercial Real Estate Investment Trust and OUE Hospitality Trust by way of a trust scheme of arrangement in compliance with the Singapore Code on Take-overs and Mergers, which at the time was the largest merger between 2 real estate investment trusts/stapled trusts in Singapore.
+This deal has been nominated for the “Equity Market Deal of the Year (Premium)” at the ALB SE Asia Law Awards 2020.

 - OUE Lippo Healthcare Limited ("OUELH") on its acquisition of 10.63% of the total units in First Real Estate Investment Trust (“First REIT”); OUE Limited (“OUE”) and OUELH's acquisition of 100% of the total shares in First REIT manager Bowsprit Capital Corporation Limited; and the renounceable underwritten rights issue by OUELH to raise up to approximately S$150 million to fund the acquisitions.
 The aggregate consideration for the acquisitions by OUE and OUELH was S$201.6 million.